sins621/obsidian_notes/Programming/Projects/Book Catalogue/Book Catalog Outline and Research.md

 Test if `req.user.isAuthenticated()` can be used to protect endpoints.

 This does not seem to work.
+That's because it's actually `req.isAuthenticated()`.
+Nice one dude.